-Most of my readers already have blogs, and many of them are more sophisticated and way more functional than my own.
-Having said that, since my last two posts, How to Blog, Part 1: Here’s the Plan and How to Blog, Part 2: Attract More Readers With SEO, I’ve gotten requests to write a post about setting up a free blog.
-Since I know WordPress and not Blogger, the step-by-step described here is the process to set up a free blog on WordPress.
-(Note: If you want to monetize your free blog, Blogger has fewer restrictions than WordPress, so Blogger would probably be your best choice.)
+Since my last two posts, How to Blog, Part 1: Here’s the Plan and How to Blog, Part 2: Attract More Readers With SEO, I’ve gotten requests to write about setting up a free blog.
+And here you go!
+The step-by-step below is the process to set up a free blog on WordPress.

 FIRST: Come up with a unique blog url that will help readers find you!

 Before you even think about setting up a blog, prepare a list of potential website address (url) names in case your #1 choice is already taken.
-Bloggers typically use their own name in the url – Example: MollyGreene, MollyRGreene, MRGreene, MollyRGreeneRocks, MRGreeneAuthor, MisfitMolly, MsMolly, MollyGreeneWriter, MollyGreeneQueenOfTheUniverse, WhoIsSickOfMolly, QueenOfTheUniverse.
+Bloggers typically use their own name in the url.
+Example: MollyGreene, MollyRGreene, MRGreene, MRGreeneAuthor, MollyGreeneWriter.
 You get the picture.
 Keep in mind that all free WordPress.com websites have “wordpress.com” in the url, in addition to your “chosen” website address name.
 Example: http://YourBlog’sName.wordpress.com (Note: you can buy your way around that, but this post is all about the free).

 It’s also a good idea to browse WP’s free theme library to get ideas about how you’d like your blog to look.
 The theme is the frame that creates the basic design and “holds” your posts.
 Note: you can register your blog and decide on a theme later, if you can’t decide.
 Ready?
 Here we go!